-Including Income Assets, Debts and Expenses in a Bankruptcy Petition
+Including Assets, Debts, Expenses, and Income in a Bankruptcy Petition

-The important thing to remember is to discuss you assets with your bankruptcy attorney in order to determine how to best utilize your exemptions and to prevent a fraudulent petition.
+The important thing to remember is to discuss your assets with your bankruptcy attorney in order to determine how to best use your exemptions and to prevent a fraudulent petition.

-Likewise you are required to list all your debts.
-Sometimes a person may not want to list all their debts because they want to continue to pay or afraid the creditor may not allow them to keep a car:
+Likewise, you must list all your debts.
+Sometimes a person doesn’t want to list all their debts because they want to continue to pay.
+Another reason might be because of fear that the creditor won’t allow them to keep their car or another item.

-- Second, let’s say I like my doctor and I want to continue to see her.
+- Second, let’s say I like my doctor and I want to continue seeing her.
 I can list the debt in the bankruptcy and still make payments to her and continue to use her as my doctor.

-There are other reasons to list all your debt:
+2. Other reasons to list all your debt.

-- Notices are mailed to each creditor and once notice is received, they are not allowed to continue to try and collect on your debt.
+- When you file, notices are mailed to each creditor and once they receive notice, they cannot continue to try and collect on your debt.